Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 If bytes is NULL or length is 0, umock_c shall raise an error with the code UMOCK_C_INVALID_ARGUMENT_BUFFER.

+The argument targetted by CopyOutArgumentBuffer shall also be marked as ignored.

 ###CopyOutArgument(arg_type value)

 The CopyOutArgument call modifier shall copy an argument value to be injected as an out argument value when the code under test calls the mock function.
-The argument targetted by CopyOutArgument shall also be marked as ignored.

 CopyOutArgument shall only be applicable to pointer types.